 - Article: Texts, images, and other media.

-- Pictures: A picture with a short caption.
+- Media: A picture or video with a short caption.

 - Updates: A short text with an option for media.